 Reading Specialist Certification

-The Reading Specialist Certification is designed for applicants desiring to work as an all-level Reading Specialist in Texas.
-Students must successful complete a departmental comprehensive and/or portfolio examination before taking the Reading Specialist Exam.
+The Texas Reading Specialist Certification is designed for applicants desiring to work as an all-level Reading Specialist in Texas.
+Students must successful complete a departmentally approved action research project before taking the Reading Specialist Exam.

 This certification is also offered in coordination with the M.Ed. in Reading/Language Arts.